dkoepke/dkoepke.github.io/Resume.md

 **Lead Full-stack Engineer at BSS Computing, San Francisco State University**<br>
 2003 - 2009

 BSS Computing at San Francisco State University was a small computing skunkworks unit.
 Originally founded to provide desktop and lab hardware support, I was brought in to add a software development function.
-Under my technical leadership, the unit researched and developed novel academic technology software (e.g., [DIVA](https://diva.sfsu.edu/)) and earned money for the university by taking on client work for other universities and research groups.
+Under my technical leadership, the unit researched and developed novel academic technology software and earned money for the university by taking on client work for other universities and research groups.
 I also performed UI/UX design functions.

 **Computer Science Teaching Assistant at San Francisco State University**<br>
 2003 - 2004